 - Shut Up, Kirk!: Senator Ryder delivers this one twice: one in response to Perelman's Deadpan Snarker sarcasm, and another in response to his "The Reason You Suck" Speech.

 - Society Marches On: As a politically-oriented game, several elements seem quaint or out-of-place now.

 - If you look at the polling data in Library Mode, you find The Plan (a generally traditionalist-conservative oriented political plan that would represent one of the most dramatic changes to the country in its history) enjoys only 5% less support among liberals than conservatives — finding such a close split on such a major piece of legislation in the more sharply-divided modern America (where far more minor changes have dramatic 20% splits by political affiliation) is unthinkable.

 - The game treats several of the anti-terror measures Senator Ryder implements as horrifying, or at least worrying, to the scientists back in 2031.
 Some of them (like random mandatory door-to-door searches) would still be treated that way, but others (like random strip searches at airports) are now commonplace.
 The constant terror warnings scattered over the cities of 2051 and 2061 are also unlikely to strike most modern players as quite as dystopian as they were originally intended to be.

-- Strawman Political: Senator Ryder.
+- Straw Character: Senator Ryder.

-- Suicide is Painless: The ultimate effect of Joy Booths.
+- Suicide Is Painless: The ultimate effect of Joy Booths.

-- Twisted Echo Cut: Prism wakes up this way after the intro to the game.
-Someone says his "in simulation" name, Perry Simm which, over the course of several slight modifications in text, turns into Prism, said by Dr. Perelman.
+- Twisted Echo Cut: PRISM wakes up this way after the intro to the game.
+Someone says his "in simulation" name, Perry Simm which, over the course of several slight modifications in text, turns into PRISM, said by Dr. Perelman.

-- Who Wants to Live Forever?: In the end, Prism chooses to live out a simulated normal human life, including an eventual death.
+- Who Wants to Live Forever?: In the end, PRISM chooses to live out a simulated normal human life, including an eventual death.